glideroggan/ski/readme.md

     - angry
     - surprised
     - scared
-- fix depth checks, so that we can render characters in front of the obstacles
+- ✔️fix depth checks, so that we can render characters in front of the obstacles
 - choose between silly characters
   - image up to the left corner of the screen
     - should react to different things happening in the game
 - obstacles
-    - snowman
+    - ✔️snowman
     - other skiers
     - other things
       - poop